ZackFreeman12/ZackFreeman-Portfolio/README.md

 6. Open a Pull Request.

 Please ensure your code adheres to the existing style and add tests for new features where applicable.

-*(Original Author Certification Note: "StAuth10222: I Zack Freeman, 000781330 certify that this material is my original work.
-No other person's work has been used without due acknowledgement.
-I have not made my work available to anyone else." - This certification belongs in the header of the relevant source code files, not directly in the README.)*

-## License

-(Optional: Add license information here, e.g., MIT License)